nmfon/terraform-webapp-example/README.md

 # Terraform example - internal webapp in AWS

-This repo contains a Terraform module to deploy an AWS environment to host a production web application for *internal* teams, with a database backend.
+This repo contains a Terraform project to deploy an AWS environment to host a production web application for *internal* teams, with a database backend.